kumpmati/sveltekit-superactions/README.md

 [![Test](https://github.com/kumpmati/sveltekit-superactions/actions/workflows/test.yml/badge.svg)](https://github.com/kumpmati/sveltekit-superactions/actions/workflows/test.yml)

-Call your server code like normal functions.
+Call your server code from the client like normal functions.

 **🚧 This library is in an early state, and breaking changes will likely happen. 🚧**